unicode-org/message-format-wg/spec/formatting.md

 Implementations MAY supply a _bidirectional isolation strategy_ that performs no processing.

-The _Default Bidi Strategy_ is defined as follows:
+The _Default Bidi Strategy_ is defined as a function `B` from expressions to formatted strings, as follows.

 1. Let `msgdir` be the directionality of the whole message, one of « `'LTR'`, `'RTL'`, `'unknown'` ».